FN90/bootstrap-admin-2-nodejs-hbs/README.md

 <BR>
 It comes loaded with Express, Bootstrap-sb-admin-2, and hbs (an express view engine for Handlebars).
 <BR>
-It can be used as a point of start for any new project.
+It can be used as a boiler-plate to start a new project.